Ibrahim778/VitaFTPI-Core/README.md

 # Credits:
 1. Jordi at jllopisol@gmail.com for making the original program
-1. __*HUGE*__ thanks to Sillica, TheFlow, DevNoName120, Rinnegatamante, sarcastic cat, s1ngyy and anyone else who helped for answering all of my questions.
+1. __*HUGE*__ thanks to Silica, Princess of Sleeping, Sarcastic Cat, たまご, TheFlow, DevNoName120, Rinnegatamante, s1ngyy and anyone else who helped for answering all of my questions.
 1. WinSCP
 1. TheOfficialFlow for the USB suppourt I stole the code for it from there.
 1. Sillica for UnityTools